SUSE/ha-sap-terraform-deployments/gcp/terraform/README.md

 - The `sap_hana_deployment_bucket` variable must contain the name of the Google Storage bucket with the HANA installation files.

+- The `sap_hana_backup_size` variable set the size of the SAP HANA backup partition.

 - The `images_path_bucket` variable must contain the name of the Google Storage bucket with the SLES image.

 - The `sles4sap_os_image_file` variable must contain the name of the SLES4SAP image.